 Municipality Highlights of Program Oakville Any eligible elector residing in the town of Oakville who is not a candidate, candidate's spouse, common-law spouse, same-sex partner, children of the candidate are eligible for a rebate.
 Only contributors of money are eligible.
 Corporations, trade unions, non-resident eligible electors are not eligible for rebates.
 Ajax Any eligible elector, who is not a candidate, spouse or child of candidate, is eligible.
 Only contributions of money are eligible for rebate.
 Rebates are only available to those individuals who make a contribution between the date of the candidate's nomination filing up to and including Voting Day.
 An individual who contributes to more than one candidate is eligible for a rebate in respect of each contribution but no more than the maximum allowable rebate (\$150).
-Outside the second contribution of the second contribution of the second contribution of the second contribution.
 Contributions from corporations and trade unions are ineligible.
 Toronto Any resident in the province of Ontario is eligible to receive a rebate.
 Candidates, their spouses and children are eligible but not until after the Candidate's campaign closes and the final financial statement is filed.
 Only contributions of money are eligible.
 Contributions from corporations and trade unions are ineligible.
 Whitby Whitby's program was approved by Council in principal and is subject to the 2012 Budget approval.
 Whitby's program is to be identical to Ajax.

-^{}Formula's and criteria will vary across all municipalities that have implemented the program.

-^{}These statistics are based on information from the City of Ottawa
+Formula's and criteria will vary across all municipalities that have implemented the program.
+These statistics are based on information from the City of Ottawa